Signed in as:

 To support equitable access to healthy, sustainable, climate-friendly foods, cities should work to increase local, sustainable food production:

 Low-carbon diets are well received by the public.
-A 2019 Gallup poll shows 1 in 4 Americans report eating less meat in the past year than previously.
+A Gallup poll shows 1 in 4 Americans report eating less meat in the past year than previously.
 Another survey showed 85% of consumers agreed that plant-based foods can be as satisfying as animal products.
-A Nielson survey shows nearly 40% of Americans eat more plant-based foods than prior years.
-Latinx respondents are 46% more likely to incorporate plant-based foods.
+Latino respondents are 46% more likely to incorporate plant-based foods.

 One of the leading factors in a community having a positive response to shifting diets is understanding the link between livestock production and the climate crisis.
 As people become more aware of the role of food-related emissions, they also become more willing to change what they eat.
 This is an area where government leadership in policy interventions and outreach can make a difference.